jamesgaitan/jamesgaitan/README.md

 architecture optimization reference manual](https://www.intel.com/content/dam/doc/manual/64-ia-32-architectures-optimization-manual.pdf) to write a high-performance software defined modem server.

-I'm currently working at BlueHalo as an embedded software engineer where I mainly develop firmware and drivers for Nordic and STM32 devices in C/C++, targeting ARM Cortex-M3 processors.
+I've also worked at BlueHalo as an embedded software engineer where I mainly developed firmware and drivers for Nordic and STM32 devices in C/C++, targeting ARM Cortex-M3 processors.

+Currently, I am working at Aurora as an embedded software engineer where I work primarily with GPS.

 My interests right now are mostly in compiler engineering, but I'm also interested in HPC and GPUs.
 I read many books, blogs, and articles on computer engineering.
 At the moment I'm reading books on compilers and am aiming to start contributing to LLVM, GCC, and CLang.